 skip to content

-Does the Sustainability for the Built Environment (IDBE) programme help to retain good staff, and is it a potential source for recruitment of new employees?
+Does the programme help to retain good staff, and is it a potential source for recruitment of new employees?

 The answer is yes to both questions.